 | Post-launch support | ✅ 30 days free | 💰 Extra charge |

-Today, "just having a website" is no longer enough for businesses in Mykolaiv and the Mykolaiv region.
-The market has changed: your potential customer opens a smartphone with 4G on Bohoyavlensky avenue, sees three or four similar offers in Google, and decides within 5 seconds which one to visit.
-If your site loads slowly, is structured unclearly, or doesn't look right on mobile — you've lost that customer before they even finished reading your headline.
-If you're an agro-exporter and your site is opened by a Polish or Turkish importer — you have even less time: 3 seconds before the tab closes.
-That's why investing in quality UI/UX design isn't a "luxury whim" — it's a direct investment in sales and export turnover.
+Today, “just having a website” is no longer enough for businesses in Mykolaiv and the Mykolaiv region.
+The market has changed: your potential customer opens a smartphone with 4G on Velyka Morska street, sees three or four similar offers in Google, and decides within 5 seconds which one to visit.
+If your site loads slowly, is structured unclearly, or doesn’t look right on mobile — you’ve lost that customer before they even finished reading your headline.
+That’s why investing in quality UI/UX design isn’t a “luxury whim” — it’s a direct investment in sales.

 What quality UI/UX design gives a Mykolaiv business: